Indicators

 Forest connectivity in Europe

 Increasing forest connectivity is crucial for supporting biodiversity.
 Connectivity within stocked forest areas is limited by elements fragmenting the tree cover.
-The European Union's average forest connectivity was 80.6% in 2021, a 0.8% decrease from 2018.
+The European Union's average forest connectivity was 80.6% in 2021, a 0.8% percentage point decrease from 2018.
 The EU has effective policies promoting forest connectivity.
 However, the effects of these policies will take time to appear as pest and fire outbreaks which intensify with climate change lead to immediate, often temporary, losses in connectivity.
 Therefore, it is unlikely that forest connectivity will increase by 2030.

 Waste generation in Europe